kubernetes/enhancements/keps/sig-network/20201014-NamespaceAsName.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-2079: Add PortRange field to NetworkPolicy
+# KEP-xxxx: Add Namespace as Name field to NetworkPolicy

 <!-- toc -->
 - [Release Signoff Checklist](#release-signoff-checklist)